Seisplotjs Tutorial 3.1.5-SNAPSHOT

 const start = sp.luxon.DateTime.utc().minus(duration);

-console.log(`start datalink at : ${start}`)
+console.log(`start datalink at : ${start}`);

 return datalink.positionAfter(start);

-}).then(response => {
+.then((response) => {

 if (response.isError()) {

-addToDebug(`Oops, positionAfter response is not OK, ignore... ${response}`);
+`Oops, positionAfter response is not OK, ignore... ${response}`,

 // bail, ignore, or do something about it...